Learn / Guides / Website tracking guide

 See how users behave with session recordings

 Heatmaps are great for showing you the overall user experience on any single page, but you’ll get richer qualitative insight by looking at how individual users experience your site across several pages.
 And for that, you’ll need session recordings.

-Session recordings (also known as user replays) are renderings of real user actions as they browse a website.
-Recordings show mouse movement, clicks, taps, and scrolling across multiple pages on desktop and mobile.
+Session recordings (also known as session replays) are renderings of real user actions as they browse a website.
+Recordings show mouse movement, clicks, taps, and scrolling across multiple web pages on desktop and mobile.

 1. Activate Recordings on your site

 After verifying that session capture is enabled by clicking on the traffic coverage widget in the top-right corner of the dashboard, select “Recordings” in the left column.

 Once Hotjar detects traffic on your site, new recordings will appear automatically on your Recordings List page (the free plan will give you recordings from a sample of 35 user sessions per day).

 After one easy step, you're now tracking user session activity.
 Next, try playing around with the filter feature to narrow down the list of recordings to the ones most valuable to your user activity tracking goal.

 You can filter by criteria like geographic region, separate returning users from new users, or even single out rage clicks you spotted on a heatmap.

 💡Pro tip: if you’re using Optimizely for A/B testing, you can automatically filter Hotjar Recordings by Experiment ID with our Optimizely integration.
 (This is just one of many integrations that lets you use Hotjar with your favorite web apps).